DIANSLEE/u2j-obb/README.md

 # u2j-obb
 The Comparative method for 360 degree OBB.
-Guide should for official of Ultralytics.
+Guide should follow the official Ultralytics instructions.